dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

   title: https://golang.org/doc/gopher/frontpage.png
       has type image/png, not text/html
 ```
 Observe the duplicated `resp.Body.Close()` call, which ensures that `title` closes the network connection on all execution paths, including failures.
 As functions grow more complex and have to handle more errors, such duplication of clean-up logic may become a maintenance problem.
-Let’s see how Go’s novel `defer` mechanism makes things simpler.
+Let's see how Go's novel `defer` mechanism makes things simpler.

 Syntactically, a `defer` statement is an ordinary function or method call prefixed by the keyword `defer`.
 The function and argument expressions are evaluated when the statement is executed, but the actual call is *deferred* until the function that contains the `defer` statement has finished, whether normally, by executing a return statement or falling off the end, or abnormally, by panicking.
 Any number of calls may be deferred; they are executed in the reverse of the order in which they were deferred.